ffreyer/SphereSurfaceHistogram.jl/docs/src/Plotting.md

 # Plotting with Makie

-SphereSurfaceHistogram makes use of `Requires.jl` to dynamically load plotting and mesh generation functionality when `Makie` is present.
+SphereSurfaceHistogram makes use of `Requires.jl` to dynamically load plotting and mesh generation functionality when `AbstractPlotting` is present.
 Using Makie recipes, the following plotting methods will be exposed:

 ```julia
 scatter(binner)